 - Creditors (i.e., anyone to whom the decedent owed a debt)

 The court must determine whether a person is “interested” on a case-by-case basis, and depending on the circumstances, there might be some gray area.
-You should talk with an experienced attorney about whether you might have a good argument for legal standing in your case.
+You should talk with an experienced Jacksonville Will Contest Attorney about whether you might have a good argument for legal standing in your case.

 When Is a Will Valid?